KITS, Modules, Product Post

 Implementing PWM for Speed Control

-To facilitate PWM for motor speed control using the Arduino Uno and L293D motor driver, you can harness the PWM capabilities of the Arduino board.
+You can use the Arduino Uno and L293D motor driver for PWM to control motor speed.
+This helps you take advantage of the Arduino board’s PWM features.
 In the following sections, we will provide you with a step-by-step guide:

 1. Configure PWM Pins: First, identify the PWM pins on your Arduino Uno (commonly labeled with a “~” symbol).
 These pins are capable of providing PWM signals.
 For instance, if you’re using pins 9 and 10, you’d set them up as follows: